 SciLifeLab Data Repository Submission Guidelines

-How to upload data
+How to upload files

-There are several ways to upload your data:
+There are several ways to upload files:

-- Through My data where you can drag and drop files of up to 5GB (default limit).
-To upload a folder of files, create a zip file of the folder and upload that file.
-This will perserve the file structure within the folder.
+1. Using the web browser, you can directly drag and drop files.
+To upload a folder, create a zip file of the folder and upload the zip file.
+This will preserve the file structure within the folder.
+Please note: most web browsers only can cope with single file uploads of up to 5 GB.

 Readme and Manifest files